rlangc/SecureTest-Troubleshooting-Guide/README.md

 2. If their exam window is still open, select it and continue
 3. If SecureTest unexpectedly closes
     - Re-enter SecureTest via the link
-    - The exam should be available under "My Assessments" with an option to resume
+    - The exam should be available under "Scheduled Exams" with an option to resume
 4. If the exam does not appear, inform a SecureTest team member
 5. If SecureTest closes before the student can submit the exam or if they cannot select “Submit,” notify a SecureTest team member immediately

 <h2>SecureTest VPN Troubleshooting (Wi-Fi Users)</h2>

-<h4>If a student cannot connect to RTC-Students Wi-Fi:</h4>
+<h4>If a student cannot connect to Student (or) Employee Wi-Fi:</h4>

-1. Have them check their VPN status in Zscaler
+1. Have them check their VPN status in NordVPN
    - Click the caret icon on the taskbar (bottom-right)
-    - Click the Zscaler icon to open the application
+    - Click the NordVPN icon to open the application
 2. Ensure the following:
    - VPN – Service Status should be “On”
     - Authentication Status should be “Authenticated”